C

 Income Tax

-- Mining income is taxed as ordinary income at fair market value when received.
+β€’ Mining rewards: ordinary income at fair market value (FMV) when received.

-State-by-State Tax Breakdown
+State-by-State Tax Guides

 Alabama